BardicDefense/purple-hack/spells.md

 #### Mass Domination

 _Enchantment (R: Medium, D: Permanent)_
-Save: Very Hard (Will).
+Save: Willpower 17.
 AoE: 50-ft radius (20 × 20).
-The spell imposes
+The spell imposes Domination
-Domination (see p.
+(see p.
 54) on up to 2 HD / levels of intelligent creatures per caster level.
 Commands are transmitted telepathically, and language and distance are no barrier.
 The caster can release individuals at will.

 #### Meteor Swarm

 _Conjuration (R: Long, D: Instant)_
-Save: Very Hard (Arc).
+Save: Arcana 17.
 AoE: 10-ft radius / 4 × 4 per meteor.
-Blazing orbs of
+Blazing orbs of fire
-fire plummet to the ground at up to four different visible points.
+plummet to the ground at up to four different visible points.
 Each creature in a meteor’s takes 6d6 bludgeoning damage and 6d6 fire damage.
 The areas of effect cannot overlap; if the target area is too small to allow this, meteors are removed from the spell until no overlap occurs.

+#### Move Terrain

+_Conjuration (R: Long, D: 1 hour)_
+The land bulges and warps as a terrain feature moves under the caster’s control.
+A single feature (e.g. a hill, ridge, grove, pool, etc.) contained in a 120′ square area may be moved.
+The caster can move terrain at up to 60′ per Turn.
+Any buildings or creatures present move with the terrain feature.
+The caster must concentrate (no movement or other actions allowed) while moving terrain.
+They may halt to perform other actions and then resume concentration.

+#### Petrification

+_Transmutation (R: Medium, D: Permanent or instant)_
+Manifests one of the following effects when cast:

+- Flesh to stone: Permanently transforms a living creature (including equipment) into stone.
+The victim may make a Constitution 14 to resist.
+- Stone to flesh: Restores a magically petrified creature (and its equipment) to life.

 #### Phantasmal Slayer

 _Illusion (R: Short, D: 1 minute)_
-Save: Very Hard (Per).
+Save: Perception 17.
 This spell creates an illusory manifestation of a target’s worst fears.
-Creatures of Non- intelligence are immune, as are those immune to fear.
-The slayer attacks as a 10-HD monster; on a hit, if the target fails their save, they die.
+Mindless creatures are immune, as are those immune to fear.
+The slayer attacks as a Level 10 monster; on a hit, if the target fails their save, they die.
 On a successful save, the spell ends.

 #### Power Word